Skip to main content

 • prevent the use of false or fraudulent director identities

-• make it easier for external administrators and regulators to trace directors’ relationships with companies over time
+• help external administrators and regulators trace directors’ relationships with companies over time

 • identify and eliminate director involvement in unlawful activity, such as illegal phoenix activity.